ririro93/gitin/README.md

             - [ ] pressing comment can highlights specific section
         - [ ] contents section
             - [ ] markdown is highlighted like a python file for some reason
-            - [ ] html tags are shown like processed markdown file
+            - [x] html tags are shown like processed markdown file -> fixed
         - [ ] explorer
             - [ ] tree view
             - [ ] fold all feature